 Everyone knows that Nashville is a thriving city and the heart of country music.
 It’s also home to many Medicare beneficiaries and retirees.
 Nashville has affordable living, with a big city feel that attracts individuals looking to retire and enjoy their time.
 There are 530,405 Nashville, Tennessee, Medicare beneficiaries enrolled in Medicare Parts A and B.

 Today, we’ll discuss the average Medicare Advantage plan costs and the most affordable Medicare Supplement plans.
 Next, we’ll cover the cheapest Part D prescription plans and special needs plan options.
-Finally, we’ll answer some common questions and how to get help with supplemental Medicare options in Nashville.
+Finally, we’ll answer some common questions about getting help with supplemental Medicare options in Nashville.

 The information provided is assuming a 65-year-old man living in Nashville.
 Your actual prices and plan availability could be different based on various factors.